DHTMLX/scheduler-docs/data/faq.md

 How to set 12-hour time format (non-military time)?
 -----------------------------------
-By default, the scheduler uses 24-hour format (also called as military time) and displayes time like 13:00. <br>
+By default, the scheduler uses 24-hour format (also called as military time) and displays time like 13:00. <br>
 To set 12-hour format and display  time like 1:00 PM, use the api/scheduler_hour_date_config.md property:

 ~~~js